IMAGE INFORMATION

 Montreal sent Cook to their minor league affiliate Providence Reds, where cook played a season of Hockey, when he was sold to the Boston Bruins by Montreal on May 13, 1931.

-Cook played 28 NHL games in Boston and scored four goals, four assists and finished the season with the Bruins minor league affiliate Boston Cubs.
-Cook then played the next season (1932-33) with the Cubs and was then traded to the Ottawa Senators by the Bruins with Percy Galbraith and Ted Saunders for Bob Gracie, October 4, 1933.
+Cook played 28 NHL games in Boston and scored 4 goals, 4 assists and finished the season with the Bruins minor league affiliate Boston Cubs.
+Cook then played the next season (1932-33) with the Cubs, helping them win the Henri Fontaine Trophy as Can-Am League playoff champions in 1933.

-Cook played 18 games for Ottawa and was able to score one goal.
+Cook played 18 games for Ottawa and was able to score 1 goal.
 The rest of his year was spent back in the minors with the Detroit Olympics.
 Cook would get one more chance at the NHL level.
 The Senators ceased operations and the franchise was transferred to St. Louis for the 1934-35 season, and Cook played just four games with the St. Louis Eagles.

 Bud is the brother of Bill Cook and Bun Cook.